“For the first time in 20 years, my business is running without my fingers in it!”

 It is just a relief to know that at this point, I can take that time off.
 My team knows what they're doing.
 They have my back, and my clients are totally comfortable with it.
 This is the first time, really, in being in business for 20 years, of being an entrepreneur, that I ever had this ability to step back, and my business is going to continue to function without my fingers in it 100% of the time.

-That comes from Tap the Potential’s Signature SWOT analysis, it comes from hiring the right people, it comes from sending them through Tap the Potential’s additional programs to really find their strengths, and continue to get them invested in your business.
-It also comes from working with other business owners through the Platinum Small Group and Mastermind meetings that we have, and seeing their struggles.
-It’s also great from my side as a business owner and an accountant, to contribute to helping them through their struggles because that’s my passion.
-That’s why I do what I do.
+That comes from Tap the Potential's Analysis, it comes from hiring the right people, it comes from sending them through Tap the Potential’s additional programs to really find their strengths, and continue to get them invested in your business.
+It also comes from working with other business owners through the Small Group meetings that we have, and seeing their struggles.
+It's also great from my side as a business owner and an accountant, to contribute to helping them through their struggles because that's my passion.
+That's why I do what I do.

-I have a client going through Tap the Potential’s Platinum Small Group Program, and he has me involved in it.
-I’ve seen him grow and his company grow by leaps and bounds through the program.
-I’ve seen my company grow, and I can see how it helps all of these other business owners who are involved.
+I also have a client going through Tap the Potential's Small Group Program,.
+I've seen him grow and his company grow by leaps and bounds through the program.
+I've seen my company grow, and I can see how it helps all of these other business owners who are involved.

 They're getting sanity, and they're loving their business again!
 It's not a nightmare, and it's not a struggle, because they're being given the tools they need to succeed, and the direction to focus on the right things.
 That is what's really feeding their success.”

 Congratulations, Christeen!
-Your focused work has really paid off.
+Your focused work is paying off.
 You have a lot to celebrate.

 Would you like to be our next Success Story?
 Apply Here.

 Dr. Sabrina Starling, The Business Psychologist™ and author of the How to Hire the Best series is the founder of Tap the Potential.